tetreum/ocomposer/README.md

 Check for updates
 ------------

-1. Run `ocomposer update` to check for updates.
+1. Run `ocomposer update` to check for plugin updates.
 A ZIP backup of plugins & it's data will be made before each update.
 The backups will be located in `composer/backups/` folder.

+To update rust server & oxide too (beta, but im using it in production :p)
+1. Run `ocomposer full-update`

 Requirements
 ------------